 Find a person you respect on social media. @ColsonWhitehead, @NeilGaiman, or @MargaretAtwood, for example.
 Look at who he’s following.
 Start building your list from that.
 Pull from Hugo House’s list.
 My list.
 If you also like film, go to your favorite film review site, find their Twitter feed and look at who they’re following.

-And grow your Twitter following by following reviewers and book sellers like Michele Filgate, Allison Devers, Maud Newton, Kevin Sampsell, and follow who they’re following.
-Since joining Twitter, I’ve relied on Michele and Allison especially to find new writers to fall in love with.
+And grow your Twitter following by following reviewers and book sellers like Michele Filgate, Allison Devers, Maud Newton, Kevin Sampsell, Elliott Bay’s own Kenny Coble and follow who they’re following.
+Since joining Twitter, I’ve relied on booksellers like these, especially to find new writers to fall in love with.

 Look at who your most lit and tech savvy friends are following on Facebook and do the same thing.
 Tumblr is harder to find, but there are plenty of great articles rounding up great writers and literary sources on Tumblr, like the one from the Millions cited above.